mulshankar/TrafficSignClassifier_Sankar/ReadMe_Sankar.md

 ![alt text][image5]

-- A distinct difference could be noticed between loss and accuracy curves between above result vs image shown before when model was overfitting
+- A distinct difference could be noticed between loss and accuracy curves between above result vs image shown before when model was overfitting.
+The loss function is a nice monotonically decreasing curve as opposed to a jagged curve
-- Also the training and validation accuracies are almost equal indicating that the model is not overfitting
+- Also the training and validation accuracies are almost equal with training accuracies even lower than validation accuracies indicating that the model is not overfitting
 - With validation accuracy about 95%, the model was tested on the test set
 - Test accuracy with the model was about 91%

-** Model validation on new images obtained from Google**
+**Model validation on new images obtained from Google**

 - While the above experiment was performed on the german traffic sign data set, it will be very interesting to evaluate model performance on new images obtained from just a simple google image search
 - The 5 images downloaded were sanitized to a format similar to training data i.e 32x32 pixels with R,G and B channels